stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 If possible, use [JSON](https://en.wikipedia.org/wiki/JSON) for structured data.
 It is a plain-text format for data objects.
 You can then also use these file formats:

 - [SQLite](https://sqlite.org) - Binary format for self-contained and robust database files
-- [Apache Parquet](https://parquet.apache.org/) - Binary format for efficient storage of tabular data in files
+- [Apache Parquet](https://parquet.apache.org/) - Binary format for very efficient storage of tabular data in files

 All of the versions of Python 3 include modules for [JSON](https://docs.python.org/3/library/json.html) and [SQLite](https://docs.python.org/3/library/sqlite3.html).
 The [Pandas](https://pandas.pydata.org) dataframe library supports Parquet, JSON and SQLite.
 [DuckDB](https://duckdb.org/docs/stable/clients/python/overview) also supports all three formats.

 If you need to work with other data formats, consider using a modern file format in your application and adding features to import data or generate exports in other formats when necessary.
-For example, DuckDB and Pandas include features to import and export data to files in the Excel format.
+For example, DuckDB and Pandas include features to import and export data to files in Excel formats.

 In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
 JSON documents can be used for any kind of data.
 Since JSON is plain-text, data in this format can be stored in either files or in a database.
 Every programming language and modern SQL database supports JSON.